ensdomains/ens/docs/introduction.rst

 ENS on Ethereum
 ===============

-ENS is deployed on mainnet at 0x314159265dd8dbb310642f98f50c066173c1259b_, where users may register names under the eth_ TLD, which uses an auction based registrar.
+ENS is deployed on mainnet at 0x314159265dd8dbb310642f98f50c066173c1259b_, where users may register names under the eth TLD, which uses an auction based registrar.

 ENS is also deployed on the Ropsten testnet at 0x112234455c3a32fd11230c42e7bccd4a84e02010_.
 Users may register names under two top level domains:

- - eth_, which uses an auction based registrar with the same functionality as the main network, and allows users to keep names indefinitely.
+ - .eth, which uses an auction based registrar with the same functionality as the main network, and allows users to keep names indefinitely; see :ref:`auctions`.
- - test_, which allows anyone to claim an unused name for test purposes, which expires after 28 days.
+ - .test, which allows anyone to claim an unused name for test purposes, which expires after 28 days; see :ref:`fifs`.

 Resources
 =========